ratehub/openfaas-cron-connector/README.md

 ## 🚀 How to configure and run this service?

-🚀 How to configure, run, and use this service?
 ### Helm Chart Options
 | Option              | Usage                                                   | Default Value                             |
 | ------------------- | ------------------------------------------------------- | ----------------------------------------- |